Morris County NJ Property Division Divorce Attorneys Protect Your Assets

 A divorce court does not handle what is called separate property.
-Separate property is that which is the property of one partner before the marriage, or property that is obtained by one partner during the marriage, say by inheritance or gift.
+Separate property is the property of one partner before the marriage, or property obtained by one partner during the marriage, say by inheritance or gift.

-While there appears to be a solid line between marital property and separate property, the lines can get blurry in some cases, and so you’ll want to be careful that you are able to protect your personal, or separate, property from being considered marital property.
+While there appears to be a solid line between marital property and separate property, the lines can get blurry in some cases.
+So you’ll want to be careful that you are able to protect your personal or separate property from being considered marital property.
 What are some cases in which separate property is considered marital property?
 Well, if there has been any joint effort or investment on the part of the couple to amend a separate asset, the line between separate and marital begins to fade.
-For example, if you own a home before you get married, but you use a joint account to renovate it, the home then could be considered a marital asset.
-Or, if separate property like money is placed into a joint account, there could be an argument for its now becoming a marital asset.
+For example, if you own a home before you get married, but you use a joint account to renovate it, the home could be considered a marital asset.
+Or, if a separate property like money is placed into a joint account, there could be an argument for its now becoming a marital asset.

 How does a court decide how to equally distribute marital property?